 Lighting kit 2: 3000 Watt Solution.
 Another 3 point lighting setup. $40 more than the kit above, but you get 600 more watts.

 If those options are too expensive for you, you can always head to Home Depot or Lowes and build a cheap DIY Lighting Kit.
 Here’s what you’ll need

 Light Bulbs: You want CLF 5000-5500k ← the higher the K, the more true to “daylight” the bulb is.
-Make sure the bulb is 100 watt equivalent.
+Make sure the bulb is 100-watt equivalent.
 This is what I have 4 Pack EcoSmart 100 Watt Equivalent Daylight

 Clamp Lights: Get the 8 -10 inch dish, it comes with the clamp and socket.
-6 inch is cheaper, but 8 gives you a wider spread on the light.
+6 inches is cheaper, but 8 gives you a wider spread on the light.
 This is what I use 150 Watt 8 Inch Clamp Light

 If you have no budget for lighting, then use natural light, but be warned, most of our good natural light comes from the sun.
 This means you’ll have to be outside or in a room with windows that allow a lot of sun into the room.

-If you have big windows in your home studio, you’re golden, but if not…Well you need light!
+If you have big windows in your home studio, you’re golden, but if not…Well, you need light!

-Keep in mind, during the day, there is lots of outside noise that’ll interfere with recording, this is why the lighting kit is important as it allows you to record at anytime.
+Keep in mind, during the day, there is lots of outside noise that’ll interfere with recording, this is why the lighting kit is important as it allows you to record at any time.